Junji Arias: Beginnings and early success

 He began his singing career as a solo act, at the age of 17, at Ka Freddies in Tagaytay in 1993 after being discovered by international folk star, Freddie Aguilar.
 He released his first album under Warner Music Philippines with the band Excerpts in 1999.
 In 2000, he formed Velcro, an acoustic group together with Rivermaya drummer, Mark Escueta, and coExcerpts member and lead guitarist, James Diaz.
 They were later joined by veteran musicians, Bolichie Suzara of Freestyle on Bass and Alex Fidel of Parliament Syndicate on Drums.
 Their combination of genres created a unique pop alternative rock sound in their debut album, "Ubod ng Lakas na Dikoryenteng Kombo" which was released in 2004 and was distributed by Viva Records.

 He was also able to collaborate with different artists, including Rachel Alejandro, Rico Blanco, Jay Durias, and Top Suzara.
 He composed, arranged and co-produced Geneva Cruz's album, "To Manila", which was released October 2013.
 He also composed jingles for different commercial ads.

-He co-owned the now defunct iconic Bar and music venue Capone's Bistro with Jay Server together with Rivermaya's Rico Blanco, and Mark Escueta which ruled the Makati nightlife scene for several years in the 2000's.
+He co-owned the now defunct iconic Bar and music venue Capone's Bistro with Jay Server together with Rivermaya's Rico Blanco, and Mark Escueta which ruled the Makati nightlife scene for several years in the 2000s.

-In 2007, he released his single "98 Seconds" in (Germany) and China.
+In 2007, he released his single "98 Seconds" in Germany and China.